laurivaananen/Huutokauppa/README.md

+# Huutokauppa

-# Installing and running the application locally
+## Installing and running the application locally

 This application uses sqlite, redis and python 3.6.3.